-The Accreditation Panel may visit, either in person or digitally, the University for a Programme Level Accreditation.
+The Accreditation Panel may visit the University for a Programme Level Accreditation.
 The visit will include:

 - A meeting with the management of the Faculty/School/Department - The opportunity to review more strategic issues e.g. employability, resources - A meeting with the Programme Team to discuss issues arising from the documentation submitted - A meeting with students (on existing or comparable programmes) - A meeting with employer contacts and or the/careers team - A review of resources available for the programme.